-Resort - A parcel of land providing lodging, recreation and entertainment primarily to vacationers.
+Resort - A parcel of land or commercial establishment providing lodging, recreation, meals, and entertainment primarily to vacationers but which may also offer the same services to non-registered guests.
 A primary place of residence, medical or other rehabilitative facility or a single-room occupancy residential project shall not be considered a resort.